 My son had oral thrush on his tongue when he was about 2 months old.
 Thrush is a common infection in the mouth caused by the candida fungus, also known as yeast.
 A common sign of thrush is the presence of creamy white, slightly raised lesions in your mouth – usually on your tongue or inner cheeks – but also sometimes on the roof of your mouth, gums, tonsils, or back of your throat.
 The lesions may have a “cottage cheese” appearance.
 (Source: WebMD)

 This yeast infection is not only visible but can also cause discomfort and pain for the babies.
 If you observe such white patches on the tongue or inner cheeks, try to rub them away with a wet gauze pad, covered on your finger first and see if it goes away.
 If it doesn’t come off easily, then it’s highly likely thrush.

 If you suspect thrush, first consult your pediatrician.
 Our pediatrician prescribed us a medicine named Nystatin, to be rubbed on the tongue with q-tip 3 times a day.
-After the 4th day, not only the thrush was still there but also my son started to suffer from diarrhea and gas pain as a side affect of the medicine.
+After the 4th day, not only the thrush was still there but also my son started to suffer from diarrhea and gas pain as a side effect of the medicine.
 So we quit using it.

-There is a medical dye, called “Gentian Violet” that is recommended for thrush and mouth ulcers.
+There is a medical dye, called “Gentian Violet” that is also recommended for thrush and mouth ulcers.
 However, it is not recommended for little babies, because it should not be swallowed.

-Our pediatrician also recommended us to clean the mouth, tongue and gums with wet gauze pad after breastfeeding starting around 5-6 months.
+Our pediatrician also recommended us to clean the mouth, tongue, and gums with wet gauze pad after breastfeeding starting around 5-6 months.
 This helps soothe gums, especially if the baby is about to teeth.